esphome/esphome-docs/components/climate/bang_bang.rst

   - When the current temperature is above the higher target temperature, ``cool_action`` is called.

-In addition to simple heating and/or cooling, a number of fan control modes are built into the climate/thermostat interface in Home Assistant; this component may also be configured to trigger actions based on the entire range of fan modes that Home Assistant offers (at the time this document was written).
+In addition to simple heating and/or cooling, a number of fan control modes are built into the climate/thermostat interface in Home Assistant; this component may also be configured to trigger :ref:`actions <config-action>` based on the entire range of fan modes that Home Assistant offers (at the time this document was written).

 **Note that actions are only called when the current temperature leaves the target temperature range or when the respective fan mode or swing mode is changed.**